Anna Maria Island Offshore Fishing Charter

 The Beautiful Anna Maria Island and Bradenton Beach

 Anna Maria Island is a popular vacation destination located west of Bradenton in Tampa Bay.
 It spans seven miles long and is home to many shops, restaurants, and galleries.
 The broad beaches and relaxed environment provides a true escape.
-Anna Maria island is just 20 minutes from the city of Bradenton, and an hour outside of Tampa Bay.
+Anna Maria Island is just 20 minutes from the city of Bradenton, and an hour outside of Tampa Bay.
 There are a number of great locations around the island, both inshore and offshore, to fish from and explore.
+It is also just north of Longboat Key, which is another popular fishing charter destination.

 These fishing charter trips travel beyond 9 miles, and need a special permit.
 The 9 mile mark is where international waters begin, and why a special permit is necessary.
 On these trips, you may see grouper, snapper, hogfish, kingfish, cobia, Spanish mackerel, and amberjack.
 These trips travel into colder and saltier waters.